Dosage Form: injection, solution

 Etoposide has been shown to be mutagenic in Ames assay.

-Treatment of Swiss-Albino mice with 1.5 mg/kg I.P. of Etoposide on day 7 of gestation increased the incidence of intrauterine death and fetal malformations as well as significantly decreased the average fetal body weight.
+Treatment of Swiss-Albino mice with 1.5 mg/kg I.P. of Etoposide Injection USP on day 7 of gestation increased the incidence of intrauterine death and fetal malformations, as well as significantly decreased the average fetal body weight.
 Maternal weight gain was not affected.

 Irreversible testicular atrophy was present in rats treated with Etoposide intravenously for 30 days at 0.5 mg/kg/day (about 1/16th of the human dose on a mg/m2 basis).

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Etoposide, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Etoposide Injection USP, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.

-Etoposide Injection, USP contains polysorbate 80.
+Etoposide Injection USP contains polysorbate 80.
 In premature infants, a life-threatening syndrome consisting of liver and renal failure, pulmonary deterioration, thrombocytopenia, and ascites has been associated with an injectable vitamin E product containing polysorbate 80.
-Anaphylactic reactions have been reported in pediatric patients (see WARNINGS).
+Anaphylactic reactions have been reported in pediatric patients (see WARNINGS section.)

 Myelosuppression is dose related and dose limiting, with granulocyte nadirs occurring 7 to 14 days after drug administration and platelet nadirs occurring 9 to 16 days after drug administration.
 Bone marrow recovery is usually complete by day 20, and no cumulative toxicity has been reported.
-Fever and infection have also been reported in patients with neutropenia.
+Fever and infection, have also been reported in patients with neutropenia.
 Death associated with myelosuppression has

-The occurrence of acute leukemia with or without a preleukemic phase has been reported rarely in patients treated with Etoposide in association with other antineoplastic agents (see WARNINGS).
+The occurrence of acute leukemia with or without a preleukemic phase has been reported rarely in patients treated with Etoposide Injection USP in association with other antineoplastic agents.
+(See WARNINGS section.)

 Transient hypotension following rapid intravenous administration has been reported in 1% to 2% of patients.
 It has not been associated with cardiac toxicity or electrocardiographic changes.
 No delayed hypotension has been noted.
-To prevent this rare occurrence, it is recommended that Etoposide be administered by slow intravenous infusion over a 30 to 60 minute period.
+To prevent this rare occurrence, it is recommended that Etoposide Injection USP be administered by slow intravenous infusion over a 30- to 60-minute period.
 If hypotension occurs, it usually responds to cessation of the infusion and administration of fluids or other supportive therapy as appropriate.
 When restarting the infusion, a slower administration rate should be used.

-Anaphylactic-like reactions characterized by chills, fever, tachycardia, bronchospasm, dyspnea and/or hypotension have been reported to occur in 0.7% to 2% of patients receiving intravenous Etoposide and in less than 1% of the patients treated with the oral capsules.
+Anaphylactic-like reactions characterized by chills, fever, tachycardia, bronchospasm, dyspnea, and/or hypotension have been reported to occur in 0.7% to 2% of patients receiving intravenous Etoposide Injection USP and in less than 1% of the patients treated with the oral capsules.
 These reactions have usually responded promptly to the cessation of the infusion and administration of pressor agents, corticosteroids, antihistamines, or volume expanders as appropriate; however, the reactions can be fatal.
 Hypertension and/or flushing have also been reported.
 Blood pressure usually normalizes within a few hours after cessation of the infusion.
-Anaphylactic-like reactions have occurred during the initial infusion of Etoposide.
+Anaphylactic-like reactions have occurred during the initial infusion of Etoposide Injection USP.

 Rash, urticaria, and/or pruritus have infrequently been reported at recommended doses.
 At investigational doses, a generalized pruritic erythematous maculopapular rash, consistent with perivasculitis, has been reported.

-Hepatic toxicity, generally in patients receiving higher doses of the drug than those recommended, has been reported with Etoposide.
+Hepatic toxicity, generally in patients receiving higher doses of the drug than those recommended, has been reported with Etoposide Injection USP.
 Metabolic acidosis has also been reported in patients receiving higher doses.